If you’re unfamiliar with the concept of vacuum excavation, you’ve come to the right place.

 How Does a Vacuum Excavator Work?

 A vacuum excavator ‘excavates’ by using its water lance (or better) to break through hard soil.
-By dividing the ground all into small pieces, the air vacuum can come in and remove the slurry that’s the result of all the water and dirt.
+Vacuum excavation works by breaking the ground into small pieces, allowing the air vacuum to efficiently remove the slurry created by the combination of water and dirt.

 Afterward, this sludge is directed towards a debris tank to be moved away from the location.